ekoi/easy-fcrepo-validate-checksums/README.md

 Service that checks the fixity of datastreams in a Fedora Commons 3.x repository.
 It does this by continuously retrieving the metadata for the datastreams to be checked with the Fedora [getDatastream] method, specifying ``validateChecksum = true``, so that Fedora recalculates the datastream's checksum and compares it to the one stored in the digital object.
-The
+This action can optionally be logged in the digital object's audit log.

 ARGUMENTS
 ---------